ST10436166-EthanDavids/XHAW-2/README.md

 # Empowering the Nation Website

+# How to get in the website
+1.click on the github link
+2.unzip the folder and click on screens and click on any screen you would like to see

+             or

 # How to use the website
  1.open up VS code
  2.Go live at the bottom right hand corner